astrocaribe/dotfiles/README.md

 For reference, the name of the dot file is echoed at the beginning of every file; this is a self-reminder as to what runs when.
 If you are a user other than myself, please feel free to comment/remove these lines as necessary!

+There is also a document [here](NewEnvSetup.md) that details current strategy for setting up a new environment. **Note: Still a work in progress!**

 Below are brief descriptions of what each dot file does:

 ### .bashrc